 When you are an independent learner, it can be hard to stick to a regular schedule and consistently show up and do the work.
 Maybe you find yourself constantly putting off doing the things you need to do to improve your English fluency.
 Maybe despite your best intentions, you just can’t seem to get started.
 I am constantly fighting my own battles with procrastination, so I totally know how you feel.

-If you have trouble getting motivated to speak or study English, then being accountable to another person can be a fantastic motivator.
-This is one of the advantages of working with a paid English teacher.
-Having some skin in the game in the form of your hard earned cash can be motivating in itself.
+If you have trouble getting motivated to speak or study English, then being accountable to another person is a fantastic motivator.
+This is one of the biggest advantages of working with a paid English teacher.
+Having some skin in the game in the form of your hard earned cash is highly motivating.
 You don’t want to waste your money by not showing up for a scheduled lesson, or by phoning it in if you do show up, and not doing your best.
-If you know that a teacher is expecting things of you and is holding you accountable, it’s an extra kick in the pants to get you moving.
-The feeling of not wanting to disappoint your teacher can go a long way toward getting you to practice in between your lessons.

 How much speaking practice have you done this week?

-If learning to speak fluent English is your goal, you should be getting at least a half hour of speaking practice three times per week.
+If speaking fluent English is your goal, you should be getting at least a half hour of speaking practice three times per week.
 That’s a bare minimum.
 How is that going for you?

 If you’ve been spending your time and energy on chasing after free English learning options, then I suggest you try this little experiment: